GeremWD/dlnlp_project/README.md

 # Adapting Transformer Encoder for Named Entity Recognition

-Here is our attempt to reproduce parts of the results from the paper https://arxiv.org/pdf/1911.04474.pdf
+Here is our attempt to reproduce part of the results from the paper https://arxiv.org/pdf/1911.04474.pdf

 ## Usage